 The file cabinet is your hard drive, or HDD.
 This is where everything is permanently stored – the operating system, which is like the employee’s handbook; and all your personal files, neatly organized into folders.

-Or, perhaps more poignant, it’s sort of like the file cabinet caught fire.
+Or, perhaps more illustratively, it’s sort of like the file cabinet caught fire.
 It might start slowly, just smoldering, and things mostly seem normal, but things can quickly get out of hand and everything could be lost if you don’t deal with the situation quickly.

-You’ll need to work out what balance of performance to price is best for you, but keep in mind that the average person typically uses less than 200 GB of storage in the lifetime of their computer.
+You’ll need to work out what balance of performance to price is best for you, but keep in mind that the average person (with basic workloads) typically uses less than 200 GB of storage in the lifetime of their computer.
 If you’re the type that saves every photo or tons of music and video, however, you’ll want something bigger.

-Those are the major aspects of how your computer works, but let’s dive a little deeper into the analogy.
+Those are the critical aspects of how your computer works, but let’s dive a little deeper into the analogy.
 A lot of equipment or components can be added to laptop and desktop computers.
 Not all of these things can be added to all computers, but here’s a description of what a few of these things do.

 A specialty graphics card, or GPU, handles video processing exclusively.
 It’s almost like building an additional office that only handles graphic design.
 Graphics cards have their own workers, and their own desks!